 All Camp Mariposa activities are provided free of charge for students and is financially provided by the Oaklawn Foundation and the Eluna.
 Youth who attend Camp Mariposa learn coping skills that build resiliency and ultimately break the intergenerational cycle of addiction.
 This award-winning program is offered in partnership with youth-focused organizations in communities across the country.

 Camp Mariposa is currently on a waiting list, but complete linked form to be added to it.
 Camper wait list page 2019

 If you would like more information about Camp Mariposa, please contact Liz O’Connor, 574-533-1234 ext.
 3298, or email@example.com

 Become a Mentor

-The Moyer Foundation is a public, 501(c)(3) non-profit organization with a mission to provide comfort, hope and healing to children and families affected by grief and addiction.
-Founded in 2000 by MLB pitcher Jamie Moyer and his wife Karen, The Moyer Foundation supports thousands of children and families each year through its free signature programs and services.
-Camp Erin® is the largest national bereavement program for children and teens grieving the death of someone significant in their lives.
-Camp Mariposa® is an addiction prevention and mentoring program for youth impacted by the substance use of a family member.
-The Moyer Foundation Resource Center extends the Foundation’s continuum of care by providing robust online resources and personalized support for families experiencing grief or addiction.
+Eluna is a public, 501(c)(3) non-profit with a mission to support children and families impacted by grief or addiction.
+Founded in 2000 in Seattle by former MLB pitcher Jamie Moyer and child advocate Karen Phelps Moyer, Eluna was originally called The Moyer Foundation and launched a series of programs supporting thousands of children and families annually at no cost to them.
+Camp Erin® is the largest national network of grief programs for bereaved children and teens, Camp Mariposa® is a national addiction prevention and mentoring program for youth impacted by a family member’s substance use disorder, and the Eluna Resource Center offers online tools, local referrals and personalized phone and email support for families experiencing grief, addiction and other related issues.